 Synthetic embryos: possible developments

-Prof. Hanna is keen to specify that synthetic embryos are not "real" embryos and do not have the potential to develop into live animals, or at least they did not have when they were transplanted into the uterus of female mice.
-On the basis of this research he founded a company called Renewal Bio, which aims to cultivate synthetic human embryos to provide tissues and cells for medical conditions.
+Prof. Hanna is keen to specify than synthetic embryos they are not “real” embryos and do not have the potential to develop into living animals, or at least they did not when transplanted into the uterus of female mice.
+Based on this research he founded a company called Renewal Bio, which aims to cultivate synthetic human embryos to provide tissues and cells for medical conditions.
 It can be done?

-“In Israel and many other countries, such as the US and UK, it is legal.
-We have ethical approval to do this with human-induced pluripotent stem cells.
-This will provide an ethical and technical alternative to using embryos, ”said Hanna.
+“In Israel and many other countries, such as the USA and UK, it is legal.
+We have approval ethics to do so with human induced pluripotent stem cells.
+This will provide an ethical and technical alternative to the use of embryos,” Hanna said.

 Ethical doubts are inevitable

-Doctor James Briscoe of the Francis Crick Institute in London (which was not involved in the research) finds it important to discuss how best to regulate this type of research before synthetic human embryos are developed.
+Doctor James Briscoe of the Francis Crick Institute in London (which was not involved in the research) find it to be It is important to discuss how best to regulate this type of research before synthetic human embryos are developed.
 I agree with him.

-"There will always be a gray area," predicts the scientist.
-"However, as scientists and as a society, we must come together to determine where the limit is and what is ethically acceptable."
+“There will always be a gray area,” predicts the scientist.
+“However, as scientists and as a society, we must unite to determine where the line is and what is ethically acceptable.”

 And it is no small thing.